Leader of the Chinese Communist Party

 The leader of the Central Committee of the Chinese Communist Party is the highest-ranking official and head of the Chinese Communist Party (CCP).
-Since 1982, the General Secretary of the Central Committee is considered the party's leader.
-Since its formation in 1921, the leader's post has been titled as Secretary of the Central Bureau (1921–1922), Chairman (1922–1925, 1928–1931, and 1943–1982), and General Secretary (1925–1928, 1931–1943, and 1982 onwards).
+Since 1982, the general secretary of the Central Committee is considered the party's leader.

+Since the party's formation in 1921, the leader's post has been titled as Secretary of the Central Bureau (1921–1922), Chairman (1922–1925, 1928–1931, and 1943–1982), and General Secretary (1925–1928, 1931–1943, and 1982 onwards).

-By custom the party leader has either been elected by the CCP Central Committee or the Central Politburo.
+By custom the party leader has either been elected by the CCP Central Committee or the Politburo.
 There were several name changes until Mao Zedong finally formalized the office of Chairman of the Central Committee in 1945.
 Since 1982, the CCP National Congress and its 1st CC Plenary Session has been the main institutional setting in which the CCP leadership are elected.
 From 1992 onwards, every party leader has been elected by a 1st CC Plenary Session.
 In the period 1928–45 the CCP leader was elected by conference, meetings of the Central Committee or by decisions of the Politburo.
 The last exception to this rule is Jiang Zemin, who was elected at the 4th Plenary Session of the 13th Central Committee in the aftermath of the 1989 Tiananmen Square protests and massacre.
 Currently, to be nominated for the office of general secretary, one has to be a member of the CCP Politburo Standing Committee, the top decision body.

 Despite breaching the Constitution of the Chinese Communist Party, several individuals (who are not included in the list) have been de facto leaders of the CCP without holding formal positions of power.
 Wang Ming was briefly in charge in 1931 after Xiang Zhongfa was jailed by Kuomintang forces, while Li Lisan is considered to have been the real person in-charge for most of Xiang's tenure.
-Mao was reckoned as the CCP's actual leader from the Long March onward before formally becoming Chairman in 1943.
+Mao was reckoned as the CCP's de facto leader from the Long March onward before formally becoming Chairman in 1943.

 Beginning in the 1980s, the CCP leadership desired to prevent a single leader from rising above the party, as Chairman Mao had done.
 Accordingly, the post of CCP Chairman was abolished in 1982.
 Most of its functions were transferred to the revived post of General Secretary.
 Deng Xiaoping is the last and only CCP official to become de facto leader of the CCP and paramount leader of China despite having never served as chairman or general secretary.
 His highest post was Chairman of the Central Military Commission (commander-in-chief).